 Automatic Fitting of an N2O IR Spectrum

-Spectrum (which this assumes you are familar with).
+Simple Spectrum (which this assumes you are familiar with).

 - Load the overlay N2Onu2.ovr.

-sample of the spectrum to show the (small) baseline ripple.
+sample of the spectrum to show the ripple.
 (The zoom buttons

-in this window work in the same way as the
+in this window work in the same way as the in the main